-• The Head of School is unable to authorise holidays during term-time.
+- The Headteacher is unable to authorise holidays during term-time. - The Headteacher is only allowed to grant a leave of absence in exceptional circumstances.
+Applications will be made in advance and the Head of School will be satisfied by the evidence which is presented, before authorising term-time leave.

-- The Head of School is only allowed to grant a leave of absence in exceptional circumstances.
-Applications will be made in advance and the Head of School will be satisfied by the evidence which is presented, before authorising term-time leave. - The Head of School will determine the amount of time a child can be away from school.
-Any leave of absence is at the discretion of the Head of School. - Any requests for leave during term-time will be considered on an individual basis and the pupil's previous attendance record will be taken into account.
+- The Headteacher will determine the amount of time a child can be away from school.
+Any leave of absence is at the discretion of the Headteacher. - Any requests for leave during term-time will be considered on an individual basis and the pupil's previous attendance record will be taken into account.